synergycp/scp-whmcs-integration/README.md

 ![selection](https://user-images.githubusercontent.com/229041/30526732-a3009a72-9bd4-11e7-9a83-cf2f963f490c.png)

-Options must include (and be called):
+Options must include (and currently must be named exactly the same way):

 - Memory (RAM)
 - Datacenter Location (IP Group)
 - Network Port Speed (Switch Port Speed)
 - IPv4 Addresses (IP Entity)
-- Add On 1, Add On 2, etc. (any number)
+- Add On 1, Add On 2, etc. (any number).
+Use ADD-RAID1 and ADD-RAID0 as billing IDs for automatic software RAID configuration.
-- SSD Bay 1, SSD Bay 2, etc. (any number)
+- Drive Bay 1, Drive Bay 2, etc. (any number).
+The value should be None for empty disk bays.